trixi-framework/HOHQMesh.jl/docs/src/interactive-api.md

 ### Defining curves

-Four curve types can be added to the outer and inner boundary curve chains.
+Five curve types can be added to the outer and inner boundary curve chains.
 They are

 - Parametric equations
 - Cubic Splines
 - Lines defined by their end points
 - Circular arcs
+- Elliptic arcs

 #### Parametric equations